-If individual Queues of a Queue File Family are to be addressed, the individual member must be specified by an ordinal number, or key, much like Switch Files in certain languages.
+If individual Gueues of a Queue File Family are to be addressed, the individual member must be specified by an ordinal number, or key, such like Switch Files in certair languages.
 A key of zero specified on a Read of a Queue File Family means that the user will accept a message from any of the individual Queues which comprise the family.
-Non selective read